rutgers-apl/rlibm-generator/README.md

-# rlibm-generator
+# RLibm-generator
-This tool is used to generate the [rlibm](https://github.com/rutgers-apl/rlibm) math library.
-For more information behind the techniques in **rlibm-generator**, please refer to this [paper](https://arxiv.org/pdf/2007.05344.pdf).
+This tool is used to generate the [RLibm](https://github.com/rutgers-apl/rlibm) math library.
+For more information behind the techniques in **RLibm-generator**, please refer to this [paper](https://arxiv.org/pdf/2007.05344.pdf).

 ## Installation